polimediaupv/paella-basic-plugins/README.md

 **Exported as** `CaptionsSelectorButtonPlugin`.

+**Icon customization data:**

+- Plugin identifier: `es.upv.paella.audioSelector`
+- Icon names:
+    * `screenIcon`: screen icon, with filled background, to give contrast to the text of the selected audio track.

 ### Quality selector

 Allows to select the video quality level, in case the video supports several quality levels.
 The quality information displayed by the plugin is obtained from the `playerInstance.captionsCanvas` API.